-Let’s face it, getting actor headshots can be expensive in cities like Los Angeles, though, depending on which photographer you are looking to hire, it does not have to be.
-However, one requirement to get into acting is that an actor gets the best actor headshots made by a professional photographer.
+Let’s face it, getting actor headshots can be expensive, but depending on which photographer you are looking to hire, it does not have to be.
+Nor does paying less have to mean lesser quality.
+So, one requirement to get into acting is that an actor gets the best actor headshots in Los Angeles made by a professional photographer.
 To avoid expensive headshots, you might ask can I take a selfie for actor headshots?
 This is an awfully bad idea for many reasons.

 Or can you make your own headshots using pro-grade equipment?
 If you know what you are doing, you can do anything.
 So, it is possible.
 However, it’s usually advised by professionals in the industry that actors work with a professional photographer instead.
 Besides, actor headshots can be more affordable than you think.

 The easiest way to get acting headshots is to take a selfie.
 It is also the easiest way to not have yourself taken seriously.
 Another potentially easy way to get headshots is to ask a friend that is an amateur photographer to do it.
 They might have a DSLR or mirrorless camera.
 Furthermore, with such a camera, the photos are likely to turn out a little better than with a smartphone.

 However, the camera they have is likely not professional grade.
 It might not have a full-frame sensor, for example.
 Without getting into technical details, this matters in terms of image quality.
 Furthermore, so does the quality of the lens as well as the focal range used.

 Still, even if they have a high-end camera, the results will likely still not compare to that of a professional headshot photographer.
 There is much more to it than just the camera and lens.

 A professional actor headshot photographer has probably taken countless photos for acting.
 Their experience alone will shine through in the photos.
 However, in most cases, it is as much about the photographer you use as it is about the equipment they have to use.